 As you can see, the direction sets the tone for how you’ll create an online course specifically for the audience and topic you've landed on.
 Feel free to expand on your direction here too.
 Add information about your core audience’s demographics, experience level, and available equipment.
 The more detail you use, the sharper your vision becomes.

-brand your online course with a topic and specific direction.
+Simply put, brand your online course with a topic and specific direction.

 This is also a good time to think about branding your content visually.
 If you don’t have access to stock photography or high-end image-editing software, use free resources.